There are countless tools and resources on the internet that can help you make the difference and stand out in your blogging business.

-169. Affinity Designer – Affinity Designer is an amazing design software for visuals, vectors and graphics.
+170. Affinity Designer – Affinity Designer is an amazing design software for visuals, vectors and graphics.
 It’s straightforward yet very powerful.
 Not as complicated as Adobe’s Illustrator and Photoshop, but does the job extremely well.
-It is available for both, Mac and Windows.
+It is available for both Mac and Windows.
 In fact, we use Affinity Designer to create all of the visuals for this blog.

-174. LogoMakr – Logomakr is a free online tool for creating and designing logos.
-It’s super intuitive to use and has 100s of premade shapes and fonts that you can use to create a unique logo design.
+175. LogoMakr – Logomakr is a free online tool for creating and designing logos.
+It’s super intuitive to use and has 100s of pre-made shapes and fonts that you can use to create a unique logo design.
 You can then download the logo to your computer.

-176. Gimp – The GNU image Manipulation Program is a cross-platform image editor.
+177. Gimp – The GNU Image Manipulation Program is a cross-platform image editor.
 The tool is available for several types of operating systems, including Mac OS, Linux and Microsoft Windows.

 Tools for monitoring and improving your website speed and performance